dead-claudia/lifted-pipeline-proposal/pipeline-manipulation.md

 - `coll >:> func` - This does a simple sync chain via `Symbol.chain`, returning the chained value.
 It may be used anywhere.
 - `coll >:> async func` - This does an async chain via `Symbol.asyncChain`, returning a promise to the chained result.
 It may be used anywhere.
-    - The promise is resolved after not only the `Symbol.chain` call is resolved, but also all the calls within the `Symbol.chain`.
 - `coll >:> await func` - This does an async chain, awaiting for and returning the chained result.
 It may be used only in `async` functions, and is sugar for `await (coll >:> async func)`.

 The desugaring is pretty straightforward, but they require some runtime helpers: